celo-org/celo-monorepo/packages/docs/celo-codebase/protocol/plumo.md

 - On macOS, you might be shown a "permission denied" error.
 This is because it's a downloaded file and is by default in quarantine.
 You can remove it from quarantine by running `xattr -d com.apple.quarantine contribute-macos`.
 See here for more details: https://superuser.com/questions/526920/how-to-remove-quarantine-from-file-permissions-in-os-x.

 **Hardware:**
-- TODO: What to do if machine goes to sleep (mac / PC)
-- TODO: Battery runs out
+- Disable sleep - if your machine is automatically set to sleep or turn hard disks off, it's best to switch these options off.
+- Battery - it's best to connect the machine to an outlet, as the setup is computationally intensive and would drain a battery fast.

+If any of these happen, don't worry - stop and restart the contribution program and re-enter the passphrase to continue.

 **Network:**
 - If you have issues uploading your contributions, it could be that you have some other processes that are consuming your bandwidth.
 Make sure to kill any processes such as: